imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 to tune the detector they chose.
 And since TrackMate was built first to be used through a GUI, we need to create a GUI element for this task: a configuration panel.
-The class that does that in TrackMate is {% include github content='TODO' %} .
+The class that does that in TrackMate is {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/gui/ConfigurationPanel.java' label='ConfigurationPanel' %} .
 It is an abstract class that extends JPanel, and that adds two methods to display a settings map and return it.

 Each SpotDetectorFactory has its own configuration panel, which must be instantiated and returned through: